 Interest rate which is volatile and keeps on changing as per market scenario is termed as Floating Interest Rate.
 This type of interest rate depends on the base rate offered by several lenders, so whenever the base rate changes, the interest rate gets automatically revised.
 As compared to fixed interest rate, floating rates are comparatively cheaper.
 Fixed interest rates are 1%-2.5% higher than the floating interest rate.
 The increase and decrease in the floating interest rate is temporary, as it varies as per the market trends.
 As home loan is a long-term association with the lender, sometimes it becomes difficult to plan for the financials.

 Nowadays, floating interest rate is becoming more popular and is considered as the first choice of home buyers.
 Even banks and NBFCs are offering home loan interest (floating) at a low and attractive rate.

 Is it possible to shift from Fixed to Floating Interest Rate or vice-versa?

-Yes, it is possible to shift or change from floating to fixed interest rates and vise-versa.
+Yes, it is possible to shift or change from floating to fixed interest rates and vice-versa.
 To shift from fixed to floating interest rates or vice versa, conversion fee of up to 2% of the total loan amount is charged by lenders.

 Loan Prepayment charges: In case you have extra funds and want to pre-pay the balance loan amount, you just need to pay the prepayment penalty that ranges between 2% – 2.50% of the principal outstanding.
 Pre-payment charges may differ from lender to lender.

-- Whereas in case of floating interest rate, people who are in their late 20’s should opt for floating rate of interest as they have plenty of time to repay the loan, as well as they may witness decrease in interest rate several times during the loan tenure.
+- Whereas in case of floating interest rate, people who are in their late 20’s should opt for a floating rate of interest as they have plenty of time to repay the loan, as well as they may witness a decrease in interest rate several times during the loan tenure.